- Reflect on what it means to be a creative family child care provider.

 - Embrace diversity

-Watch the following video to hear a family child care provider reflect on how her creative interests influenced activities with children, and why it is important to value creativity when working with children in family child care.
+Watch the following video to hear a family child care provider reflect on how her creative interests influence activities with children, and why it is important to value creativity when working with children in family child care.

 Creativity helps your family child care home feel welcoming, energetic, and nurturing.
 It helps you engage children and families in a range of meaningful experiences.
 Consider the following when engaging with children and families in your program.